gtsambos/tspop/docs/source/basicusage.rst

 For instance, we could get the sum of all regions inherited from an ancestor in population 0 like this.
-We'll first subset the ``squashed_table`` to only those tracts inherited from an ancestor in population 0:
+We'll first subset the :attr:`tspop.PopAncestry.squashed_table` to only those tracts inherited from an ancestor in population 0:

 .. code-block::  python